 2. Plan ahead – when it comes to being objective, it’s also important to come up with a good business plan before you actually buy a café.
 Think about marketing strategies and all the other responsibilities that will await you as the manager.
 Another important reason for having a good business plan is that you won’t be able to ask banks for a loan or get a decent funding without it.

-3. Take care of the details – don’t forget to deal with all the important matters beforehand.
-You need to have all the necessary insurances, business permits, and alcohol licenses before opening your café.
+3. Take care of the details – don’t forget to deal with all the legal matters beforehand.
+You need to have all the necessary insurances, business permits, and alcohol licences before opening your café.

 4. Choose a theme – creating a place that is comfortable, safe and familiar-looking is not exactly hard, but truth be told, that sort of place is not going to draw much attention.
 Having a theme will help you stand out among all the other cafés.
 Also, apply the theme to the menu as well, not just to the appearance.

 5. Stay professional – if you want your café to be successful, you should maintain a certain level of professionalism.
 Train your staff properly so they know how to handle all possible situations, make sure your presentation standards are high (including the look of your menu), and create a website that is both attractive and informative.